tskit-dev/tskit/docs/data-model.md

 at least one child (i.e. not a leaf) in trees 0 and 2; in contrast in tree 1 it is isolated.
 Strictly, because it is isolated in tree 1, it is also a leaf node there, although it is not attached to a root, not a sample, and is therefore not plotted.
-In this case, in that tree we can think of node 7 as a "dead leaf" (and we don't normally plot dead leaves).
+In this case, in that tree we can think of node 7 as a "dead leaf" (not attached to a root: we don't normally plot dead leaves).
 In fact, in a large tree sequence of many trees, most ancestral nodes will be isolated in any given tree, and therefore most nodes in such a tree will be of this sort.
-However, these dead leaves are excluded from most calculations on trees, because algorithms usually traverse the tree by starting at a root and working down, or by starting at a sample and working up.
-Hence when we refer to the leaves of a tree, it is usually shorthand for the leaves **on** the tree (that is, attached via branches, to one of the the tree roots).
+However, dead leaves are excluded from most calculations on trees, because algorithms usually traverse the tree by starting at a root and working down, or by starting at a sample and working up.
+Hence when we refer to the leaves of a tree, it is usually shorthand for the active leaves **on** the tree (that is, attached via branches, to one of the the tree roots).
 Dead leaves are excluded from this definition.

 Note that it is also possible to have trees in which there are "dead branches": that is sections of topology which are not accessible from a root, and whose tips are all